RECETOX/RIAssigner/paper/paper.md

 It can be used in any identification workflow and can be used as a modular building block due to its file-based input and outputs.

 # Author's Contributions
 HH wrote the manuscript and developed the software.
 MS contributed to the software.
-EJP provided conceptual oversight.
+EJP provided conceptual oversight and contributed to the manuscript.
 MC contributed via code reviews and implementation guidance.

 # Acknowledgements
 The work was supported from Operational Programme Research, Development and Innovation - project RECETOX RI - CZ.02.1.01/0.0/0.0/16_013/0001761.